Welding Electrode Manufacturing

 FIG D1

-As mentioned before, The reduction of the wire diameter is accomplished by wire drawing machinery.
-For example, in the SWRY11 wire drawing process to produce E7018 electrodes with a final diameter of 2.5, the desired final diameter can be achieved by 6 steps of drawing.
-It is also necessary to use different lubricants to reduce the amount of dies friction with the wire and ease the drawing process and extend the service life of dies.sodium and calcium lubricants are widely used in the process of wire drawing (Figure E1).
+As mentioned earlier, the reduction of the wire diameter is achieved using wire drawing machinery.
+For example, in the SWRY11 wire drawing process to produce E7018 electrodes with a final diameter of 2.5 mm, the desired diameter can be achieved through six steps of drawing.
+It is also necessary to use different lubricants to reduce die friction with the wire, facilitate the drawing process, and extend the service life of the dies.
+Sodium and calcium-based lubricants are widely used in wire drawing.

 Once the wire reaches the proper diameter, the wire straightening process is performed.
-The resulting wire must be free of any bending and deflection.
-The final step is to cut the wire along the desired length. the lengths of the wires are usually 350 and 450 mm.
+The resulting wire must be free of bending and deflection.
+The final step is to cut the wire to the desired length.
+Wire lengths are typically 350 mm and 450 mm.

 FIG E1

-At this stage, all approved powders in the warehouse are weighted according to the formulation by the manual or automatic system and then enter the dry mixing stage.
-The wet mixer can be separated from the dry one or use only one mixer for both stages.
+At this stage, all approved powders in the warehouse are weighed according to the formulation using either a manual or automatic system and then proceed to the dry mixing stage.
+The wet mixer may be separate from the dry mixer, or a single mixer can be used for both stages.

-The wet mix is accomplished by adding a precise amount of binder and water to the dry powder mixture.
-The time of dry and wet mixes is given in the electrode manufacturing instructions ( Fig I1).
-The output of this step is a paste-like flux.
+The wet mix is achieved by adding a precise amount of binder and water to the dry powder mixture.
+The mixing times for both dry and wet processes are specified in the electrode manufacturing instructions.
+The output of this stage is a paste-like flux.

 FIG I1